-1. Introduction and Ethos
+Introduction and Ethos

-- Otford Primary School is a community and all those directly connected (staff, governors, parents, families and pupils) have an essential role to play in making it safe and secure.
-Otford Primary School recognises our moral and statutory responsibility to safeguard and promote the welfare of all children with their best interests at the centre of our work. - Otford Primary School recognises the importance of providing an ethos and environment within school that will help children to feel safe, secure and respected; encourage them to talk openly; and enable them to feel confident that they will be listened to.
-We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice. - Our school core safeguarding principles are: - o That schools are an important part of the wider safeguarding system for children. - It is a whole school responsibility to safeguard and promote the welfare of children as its paramount concern - All children (defined as those up to the age of 18) regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection - o All children have a right to be heard and to have their wishes and feelings taken into account - All staff understand safe professional practice and adhere to our code of conduct and other associated policies - All staff have a responsibility to recognise vulnerability in children and act on any concern in accordance with this guidance - There are four main elements to our safeguarding policy - Prevention (e.g. positive, supportive, safe school culture, curriculum and pastoral opportunities for children, safer recruitment procedures); - Protection (by following the agreed procedures, ensuring all staff are trained and supported to respond appropriately and sensitively to safeguarding concerns); - Support (for all pupils, parents and staff, and where appropriate specific intervention for those who may be at risk of harm); - Working with parents and other agencies (to ensure appropriate communications and actions are undertaken). - The procedures contained in this policy apply to all staff (including temporary staff and volunteers) and governors and are consistent with those of Kent Safeguarding Children Board (KSCB).
+- New School, Canterbury is a community and all those directly connected (staff, Trustees, parents, families and pupils) have an essential role to play in making it safe and secure. - New School, Canterbury recognises our moral and statutory responsibility to safeguard and promote the welfare of all children with their best interests at the centre of our work. - New School, Canterbury recognises the importance of providing an ethos and environment within the setting that will help children to feel safe, secure and respected; encourage them to talk openly; and enable them to feel confident that they will be listened to.
+We promote a community with kindness at its heart and encourage everyone to give their best effort in all activities at all times.
+We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.

+Our core safeguarding principles are:

+• That educational settings are an important part of the wider safeguarding system for children.

+- It is a whole organisation's responsibility to safeguard and promote the welfare of children as its paramount concern - All children (defined as those up to the age of 18) regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection - All children have a right to be heard and to have their wishes and feelings taken into account - All staff understand safe professional practice and adhere to our code of conduct and other associated policies - All staff have a responsibility to recognise vulnerability in children and act on any concern in accordance with this guidance

+There are four main elements to our safeguarding policy

+- Prevention (e.g. positive, supportive, safe school culture, curriculum and pastoral opportunities for children, safer recruitment procedures); - Protection (by following the agreed procedures, ensuring all staff are trained and supported to respond appropriately and sensitively to safeguarding concerns); - Support (for all pupils, parents and staff, and where appropriate specific intervention for those who may be at risk of harm); - Working with parents and other agencies (to ensure appropriate communications and actions are undertaken).

+The procedures contained in this policy apply to all staff (including temporary staff and volunteers) and Trustees and are consistent with those of Kent Safeguarding Children Board (KSCB).

-2. Context
+Context

-- This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes: - o DfE guidance Keeping Children Safe in Education 2016 (KCSIE) - Working Together to Safeguard Children 2015 (WTSC) - Ofsted guidance 'Inspecting safeguarding in early years, education and skills' (2016) - o Framework for the Assessment of Children in Need and their Families (2000) - Kent and Medway Safeguarding Children Procedures (Online, 2016) - Early Years and Foundation Stage Framework 2017 (EYFS) - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
+This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
+This includes:

+- DfE guidance Keeping Children Safe in Education 2022 (KCSIE) - Working Together to Safeguard Children 2022 (WTSC) - Ofsted guidance 'Inspecting safeguarding in early years, education and skills' (2022) - Framework for the Assessment of Children in Need and their Families (2000)

+- Kent and Medway Safeguarding Children Procedures (Online, 2019) - Early Years and Foundation Stage Framework 2021 (EYFS)

+Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
 Such arrangements will have to have regard to any guidance issued by the Secretary of State.

-3. Definition of Safeguarding
+Definition of Safeguarding